psychemedia/island-storynotes/odo.md

 neighbours, but by His aid in whom I always put my trust, none of them were able to prevail against me.
-The Bretons and Anjevins have found this ; the French and Flemings are witnesses of it ; tlie Manceaux have severely felt it.
+The Bretons and Anjevins have found this ; the French and Flemings are witnesses of it ; the Manceaux have severely felt it.

 " Geoffrey Martel, count of Anjou,^ Conan, duke of Brittany,^ and Eobert the Frisian, count of Flanders,^